 The organization of Valley Telephone Cooperative was approved and seven organizing directors were elected.
 Those original directors were: Verner E. Gustafson, J. B. Pinson, and Godfrey J. Lassig, all of Lyford; L.R.
 Ayers of San Perlita; B. C. Hester of Hargill; and W. T. Holland and Reid Rikard, both of Raymondville.
 The first meeting of incorporators and directors of Valley Telephone was held in May 13, 1952 at the Lyford Gin Association offices in Lyford.
 These community leaders went out to personally contact and sign up applicants.
 They gathered the necessary funds and applied for the first REA loan that enabled the Cooperative to begin providing service in 1957.

-Since then, VTCI has grown to become a leading broadband service provider offering Internet, television entertainment and telephone services to approximately 4,000 member-owners in South Texas.
+Since then, VTCI has grown to become a leading broadband service provider offering Internet, television entertainment and telephone services to approximately 14,000 members in South Texas.
 The Cooperative covers approximately 7,300 square miles with 5,200 route miles of buried fiber optic and copper cable, from Rio Grande City to Brownsville to the northern areas surrounding Dilley, Texas, a community located southwest of San Antonio.

 VTCI and subsidiary companies continue to expand their broadband network to enable greater bandwidth capacity and improve capabilities.
 VTX Communications, LLC (VTXC) and VTX Telecom, LLC (VTXT) were established to reach new communities and diversify the original product line, telephone service, to other lines of business such as wireless Internet and data transport.
 These subsidiary companies currently serve an additional 4,000 customers with broadband service.
 One of VTX Telecom’s ongoing projects is to expand the company’s current broadband network to serve twelve additional communities surrounding VTCI’s existing service area.